 Here are some more tips for how to avoid cavities in teeth:

 - If you do drink sugary or acidic drinks, use a straw to minimize contact with your teeth (especially during the holidays!)

 - Chew sugar-free gum containing xylitol after meals if you are unable to brush (although artificial sweeteners have their risks too)

-- Change your toothbrush regularly – ideally every three months
+- Change your electric toothbrush head regularly – ideally every three months

 - Use a fluoride or hydroxyapatite toothpaste

 - Take a multivitamin that contains calcium, magnesium and vitamin D

 You may also use a mouthwash that contains antibacterial ingredients and added fluoride to prevent cavities in teeth.
 However, many oral professionals advise not using mouthwash directly after brushing teeth.
 This is because it will wash away the minerals in your toothpaste, making them less effective.

 Similarly, rinsing your mouth with water after you brush will dilute the ingredients in your toothpaste which are designed to protect teeth against decay.